 Here is specific information from the CDC regarding travel.
-The best way to prevent illness is to avoid being exposed to this virus.
+The best way to prevent illness is to be vaccinated and avoid being exposed to the virus.
 As a reminder, the Department of Health always recommends everyday preventive actions to help impede the spread of respiratory diseases, including:

 *Wearing a cloth face covering over your nose and mouth when in public, especially when you are indoors.